Previous Page Next Page

 3171 Non-FPS Criminal Matter Referred to Law

-The intake specialist refers the reporter to the appropriate law enforcement agencies and provides the phone numbers for each.
-He or she sends the report to law enforcement, regardless of whether the reporter agrees to contact law enforcement.
+The intake specialist refers the reporter to the appropriate law enforcement agency and provides the phone number.
+The intake specialist also sends the report to law enforcement, regardless of whether the reporter agrees to contact law enforcement.

-Note: When the intake specialist sends a report to DFPS, CCR, or PI, those programs notify law enforcement regarding any criminal activity that threatens the health or safety of a child or adult, if needed.
-The intake specialist does not need to send a separate I&R Non-FPS Criminal Matter Referred to Law unless it involves human trafficking.
+When the intake specialist sends a report to a DFPS program, CCR, or PI, he or she does not send a separate I&R Non-FPS Criminal Matter Referred to Law.
+The program that receives the report notifies law enforcement about any criminal activity that threatens the health or safety of a child or adult, if needed.

 If the I&R Non-FPS Criminal Matter Referred to Law involves any mention of human trafficking in Texas, the intake specialist notifies all of the following:

-• The Texas Department of Public Safety – Joint Crimes Information Center (JCIC).
+• The Texas Department of Public Safety (DPS) Joint Crime Information Center (JCIC)

 3171.1 When Not to Use the I&R Non-FPS Criminal Matter Referred to Law

-The intake specialist completes a different type of I&R when either of the following occurs:
+The intake specialist completes a different I&R type when any of the following occur:

-• The reporter is the law enforcement agency with criminal jurisdiction.
-In this case, the intake specialist completes an I&R Clearly Not Reportable Re: Children or I&R Clearly Not Reportable Re: Elder/Disabled Adult when there is no open case.
-The intake specialist closes these reports without IMPACT automatically sending it back to law enforcement.
+• The reporter is the law enforcement agency with criminal jurisdiction, and there is no abuse, neglect, or exploitation under the jurisdiction of DFPS.
+In this case, the intake specialist completes an I&R Clearly Not Reportable - Re: Children or I&R Clearly Not Reportable - Re: Elder/Disabled Adult when there is no open case and no other I&R type applies.
+The intake specialist closes the I&R.

 • The intake specialist called the law enforcement agency because the situation required immediate attention.
-He or she completes an I&R Clearly Not Reportable Re: Children or I&R Clearly Not Reportable Re: Elder/Disabled Adult when there is no open case.
-The intake specialist documents the call to law enforcement in the narrative and closes these reports without IMPACT automatically sending it back to law enforcement.
-See 2145 Law Enforcement Welfare Check.
+The intake specialist completes an I&R Clearly Not Reportable - Re: Children or I&R Clearly Not Reportable - Re: Elder/Disabled Adult when there is no open case.
+The intake specialist documents the call to law enforcement in the narrative and closes the I&R. See 2145 Law Enforcement Welfare Check.
+If there is an open case, see 3120 I&R to Existing Case.

 3172 Referred to HHSC

-• Assisted living facilities.
-(If there is an allegation of self-neglect, see 5736.2 Self-Neglect in Assisted Living Facilities.)
+• Assisted living facilities, if there are four or more residents unrelated to the owner.
+If there is an allegation of self-neglect, see 5735.2 Self-Neglect in Assisted Living Facilities.

 • Health facilities, including the following: